ppkantorski/Mod-Alchemist/README.md

 #### Miscellaneous Tools
 - `Dot Clean` removes macOS metadata files (`._*`) from `/atmosphere/`, `/switch/`, `/config/`, or the entire SD card.
-- `Software Update` integrates automatic updating of the Alchemist package and all associated mod repositories, with version information stored in `config.ini`.
+- `Software Update` integrates automatic updating of the Alchemist package and all associated mod repositories.

 ## Obtaining Mods